Access to COVID-19 Therapeutics is Now Available Through “Test to Treat” Program

 There is no cost to L.A.
 Care members to receive the vaccine.

 There will be no cost-share for any L.A.
 Care members regardless of where they get it (pharmacy, doctor’s office, from their employer etc.).

 Please do not pay if someone tries to charge you for the COVID-19 vaccine.
 If you are asked to pay for the vaccine, contact L.A.
 Care to report it by calling our COVID-19 information line at (844) 656-7272 (TTY 711).

 Knowing the facts about COVID-19 vaccine distribution is important to prevent getting scammed.
 Criminals will be taking advantage of our fears to steal our money or personal information by promising a COVID-19 vaccine.

-Eventually, L.A.
-Care members will be able to receive the vaccine at a variety of pharmacy locations, community vaccination sites and participating doctor’s offices and clinics.
+L.A.
+Care members are able to receive the vaccine at a variety of pharmacy locations, community vaccination sites and participating doctor’s offices and clinics.

 Please do not pay for the vaccine, or give your personal information to anyone other than authorized health care providers that can give you COVID-19 vaccination.